 I watched The Vast of Night in the strange, crackling dark of the 4th of July.
 I thought it would be a good Americana watch for that night—a small town, 1950s, New Mexico, something in the sky.
 Just from that, you know what this movie is going to be.
 But what is so entrancing about The Vast of Night is how unusual its retro feels.
-It’s a movie with an assured artistic point of view, something that comes out of the look and the score and the pacing that I don’t really know else how to describe besides just with: vibes.
+It’s a movie with an individual and assured artistic point of view, something that comes out of the look and the score and the pacing that I don’t really know else how to describe besides just with: vibes.

 The Vast of Night is small and quiet, warm while still genuinely a little eerie and dark.
 It’s also dark in the sense that it all happens on one night, which is part of what feels different about this old-style sci-fi.
 The movie takes place in real-time over 85 minutes, the conceit that it’s bound by the length of the highly-attended first home basketball game of the season, which has left just a small number of people still out and about.
 Namely our two leads, who are both working tonight: Fay, a teenage switchboard operator, and her somewhat older friend Everett, the town’s young nighttime radio host.